Being Seasonally Savvy: Help Birds During Molting Season

 Feathers are made of more than 90% protein, primarily keratins, so every molting bird needs extra proteins to grow strong feathers for proper flight and effective insulation.

-Research shows that a consistent and reliable source of food actually helps birds grow higher quality feathers.
-Keep your feeders filled and also offer high-protein foods such as Nyjer® (thistle), peanuts, Jim’s Birdacious® Bark Butter® and mealworms, to ensure that your birds have the reliable source of protein and fats to help them with molting.
+Research shows that a consistent and reliable source of food actually helps birds grow higher-quality feathers.
+Keep your feeders filled and also offer high-protein foods such as Nyjer® (thistle), peanuts, Jim’s Birdacious® Bark Butter® and mealworms, to ensure that your birds have a reliable source of protein and fats to help them with molting.

 Visit us soon for all of the high-protein foods that will meet your birds’ needs.
 We have everything you need to help your birds keep going (and re-growing feathers) during this critical time.

-The above matrix is a timeline when North America bird species are at their peak molting period according to "The
+The above matrix is a timeline of when North American bird species are at their peak molting period according to "The

 Birds of North America Online" website, http://bna.birds.cornell.edu/bna.